stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 ## Everything as Code/GitOps Ready

-Tenant-Operator is designed and built to be 100% OpenShift native and to be configured and managed the same familiar way as native OpenShift resources so is perfect for modern shops that are dedicated to GitOps as it is fully configurable using Custom Resources
+Tenant-Operator is designed and built to be 100% OpenShift-native and to be configured and managed the same familiar way as native OpenShift resources so is perfect for modern shops that are dedicated to GitOps as it is fully configurable using Custom Resources.

 ## Preventing Clusters Sprawl
 Share a single cluster with multiple teams, groups of users, or departments by saving operational and management efforts.